ilovepixelart/ts-express-mongoose/README.md

 ## Motivation

 ts-express-mongoose is an express middleware that allows you to autogenerate REST api for your mongoose models.
-It's a great tool for prototyping and development.
+It's a great tool for fast prototyping and development.

 ## Supports and tested with